9.2 Dionysos with Apollo

 The pleasure of tragedy does not arise from a resolution of its contradiction, but rather from an exposure of it.
 Again, Nietzsche draws from musical experience in order to illustrate his view:

 In music, and especially in Western tonal classical music, dissonance is constructed and thus perceived as a dynamic element.
-Classical tonal music in particular is based on the establishment of one ground tone, the tonic, which provides (in theory at least) the basic key of the piece.
+Classical tonal music is based on the establishment of one ground tone, the tonic, which provides (in theory at least) the basic key of the piece.
 However, dissonant chords can be used to move away and challenge the tonic.
 The most common and used dissonance is represented by the chord constructed on the fifth note on the tonic scale, the dominant.
-Classical composers like Hyden and Mozart would use a modulation of the dominant as a way of ‘escaping’ or ‘moving away’ from the tonic, and a modulation back to the tonic would then be perceived as a ‘returning home.’
+Classical composers like Hyden and Mozart would use a modulation to the dominant as a way of ‘escaping’ or ‘moving away’ from the tonic, and a modulation back to the tonic would then be perceived as a ‘returning home.’
 By Nietzsche’s time, Wagner illustrates an exasperated use of dissonance in music, which eventually undermines the very idea of having one fundamental key.
 In this context, dissonance, as the simultaneous resonance of different sounds, is a musical metaphor for contradiction.
 Nietzsche’s point is that, in music, dissonance (hence contradiction) can be handled in such a way that it becomes possible to want to listen and stay with it, while also creating a sense of dynamics and transcendence, an urge to have the dissonance ‘go somewhere’ or ‘resolve.’

 Nietzsche identifies the distinctive achievement of Attic tragedy as the ability of creating a form of art in which, through the alliance between Apolline and Dionysiac, dissonance (the musical symbol of the contradictoriness of any existence) is both expressed and used as an element of self-transcendence.
 In this way, Nietzsche seems to articulate the sort of intuition we detected in the evolution of Clytemnestra’s own attitude by the end of the Agamemnon, when she asks the Daimon of the house to go away and leave her and the remaining of the family with the sorrow that the same Daimon produced.
 The gesture is that of moving away from the dissonance, while staying with it.
 We shall see shortly how this idea remains key in Nietzsche’s later thought.